 This Vegan Honey Mustard Dressing is the perfect balance of sweet and tangy and one of my favorite easy to make condiments!
-Spread it on a sandwich, drizzle it on a salad, or dunk tofu nuggets in it!
+Spread it on a sandwich, drizzle it on a salad, or dunk Baked Tofu Chicken Nuggets in it!
 It’s the perfect make ahead dressing or condiment for meal prep.
 All you need is 6 ingredients and 5 minutes.

 Although buying condiments and dressings at the grocery store is incredibly convenient, it can be very expensive!
 They’re also often filled with preservatives or filler ingredients to make them cheaper to produce and last on the shelves.